 We are a community of scholars who engage in collaborative dialogue to enhance students' educational experiences.
 In order to facilitate this, faculty and students maintain ongoing conversations in and out of the classroom.
 We host monthy community meetings.

 Students majoring in the Marriage and Family Therapy Master of Arts degree program take courses listed below.
 Full time student can complete the curriculum in 2 years.
 We are a thesis optional program.
 Opportunities to work on faculty research projects are available to students.

 MFT Program Required Courses (PDF, 46 KB).

 MFT Program Overview and Course Sequence (PDF, 97 KB).

 Students complete a 12 month community internship during the second year of the program.
 Current interns are placed at agencies engaging in intensive outpatient substance abuse treatment, in-school day treatment, school-based therapy, outpatient individual and family services, in-home services, and residential treatment.
-Students complete 500 face-to-face clinical hours, of which 250 hours are with relational systems.
+Students complete a minimum of 400 face-to-face clinical hours, of which 180 hours are with relational systems.
 Students receive supervision at their internship site, and weekly group and individual supervision with a faculty supervisor throughout the internship year.

 Thesis and Research

 The MFT program offers a thesis option.
-Students who select the thesis option must complete 45 semester hours of coursework and 4 thesis hours.
+Students who select the thesis option must complete 4 thesis hours.
 Additionally, opportunities to work on faculty research projects are available to students.

 HPC Graduate Certificates

 The Department of Human Development and Family Science offers 3 graduate certificate programs which MFT students can apply to.
-Certificates offer additional concentrated training: Systemic Multicultural Counseling, Expressive Arts Therapy, and Addictions Counseling.
+Certificates offer additional concentrated training: Expressive Arts Therapy, and Addictions Counseling.
 Full time students may need to extend their program of study beyond 2 years to complete certificate curriculum requirements.
+MFT students who complete the requirements for the Addictions Counseling Certificate and complete an internship working with addition and recovery are eligible to be certified as a North Carolina Licensed Clinical Addiction Specialist (LCAS) after graduation.

 The Marriage and Family Therapy Program at Appalachian State University is accredited by the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy, 112 South Alfred Street, Alexandria, VA 22314-3061.